ArduPilot/ardupilot/libraries/AP_DDS/README.md

 #### ROS 2 topic and service names

 The ROS 2 design article: [Topic and Service name mapping to DDS](https://design.ros2.org/articles/topic_and_service_names.html) describes the mapping of ROS 2 topic and service names to DDS.
-Each ROS 2 subsytem is provided a prefix when mapped to DDS.
+Each ROS 2 subsystem is provided a prefix when mapped to DDS.
 The request / response pair for services require an additional suffix.

 | ROS 2 subsystem | DDS Prefix | DDS Suffix |